 You may have been looking at hiring a bookkeeper by running a local ad, but is that really the best strategy?

 The decision to hire a bookkeeper or a CPA really comes down your business needs and goals.
-(Please see our 8 reasons why you should hire an accountant for more info) Finding the right fit can be tricky, and it’s important to explore a wide variety of avenues to find the right person for your team.
-Craigslist and other job boards can be an inexpensive way recruiting method, but you must do due diligence in your hiring process if you choose this avenue as opposed to a referral from a colleague or friend.
-For example, we have a thorough hiring process that tests specific accounting knowledge, accuracy, proficiency in accounting software, etc. It can be difficult to test these things if you do not have an accounting background.
+Please see our 8 reasons why you should hire an accountant for more information.
+Finding the right fit can be tricky and it’s important to explore a wide variety of avenues to find the right person for your team.

 Difference in Cost

 There is a large difference between a bookkeeper and a CPA in levels of training, education and experience.
 This is translated to the difference in cost as well.
 Generally speaking, a bookkeeper will earn anywhere from $20 – $60 per hour whereas a CPA will charge $150 – $350 per hour.
 Many accounting professionals are also moving to a fixed fee, value pricing model in which a certain set of tasks are established and there is a monthly fixed fee associated rather than charging by the hour.
 This reduces the stress in calling or emailing your accountant for fear of being charged by the hour to answer your questions and allows for better planning when you know the fee month to month.